jorgenjr/Master/README.md

 ### Run

-For running this script, you need to have the following folder setup:
+For running this script, you need to have the following folder setup ("Master" is the origin git folder):

 1. folder_name/Master/programming/simulation_CIBERSORT/simulation.py
 2. folder_name/Master_files/input/